David Roberts (novelist)

-David Roberts is an English editor and novelist.
+David Roberts (1944 – 18 December 2025) was an English editor and novelist.

 Roberts worked for several years as a book editor at Chatto and Windus, Weidenfeld & Nicolson, and Michael O'Mara Books.
-Since 2000 he has been a full-time writer, best known for a series of crime novels set during the late 1930s, and featuring the joint adventures of Lord Edward Corinth and Verity Browne.
+Since 2000, he had been a full-time writer, best known for a series of crime novels set during the late 1930s, and featuring the joint adventures of Lord Edward Corinth and Verity Browne.
 The novels use actual historical events as a backdrop and there is an Author's Note at the back of the books briefly outlining what happened to the historical characters subsequently.

-Publishers Weekly has described his novels as "well-researched" and "first-rate fun".
+Publishers Weekly described his novels as "well-researched" and "first-rate fun".

+Robets died aged 81 on 18 December 2025.